WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-implementation_plan_sensitive_terms_list.md

 an English-language list of sensitive terms.
 This term list is a living document which accepts community revisions for adding and removing new terms.
-The contents of the list will initially be based on an existing public list, modified at the descretion of Openverse maintainers interested in contributing.
+The contents of the list will initially be based on an existing public list, modified at the discretion of Openverse maintainers interested in contributing.
 The list will be iterated on and refined as we develop community standards around what constitutes "sensitive content" for Openverse users.